Mr. TyDi: A Multi-lingual Benchmark for Dense Retrieval: Results and Analysis

-Because absolute effectiveness varies widely across languages, one helpful analysis is to normalize the effectiveness of BM25 to 1.0 and scale the effectiveness of mDPR and the hybrid approach appropriately; this is shown in Figure~\ref{fig:relative-scores} (left) for MRR.
-For example, from the leftmost set of bars, we can see that the MRR of mDPR in Arabic is 81\% of BM25 but the sparse--dense hybrid improves over BM25 by 56\%.
+Because absolute scores vary widely across languages, it is helpful to normalize the effectiveness of tuned BM25 to 1.0 and scale the effectiveness of mDPR and the hybrid approach appropriately; this is shown in Figure~\ref{fig:relative-scores} (left) for MRR@100.
+As an example, from the leftmost bars, we see that the MRR@100 of mDPR in Arabic is 71\% of BM25 but the sparse--dense hybrid improves over BM25 by 34\% (stat.\ sig).
 We additionally plot the relation between the normalized effectiveness of mDPR and the hybrid approach in Figure~\ref{fig:relative-scores} (right).

-The plot shows a clear positive (linear) correlation, that is, better mDPR (relative) effectiveness translates into bigger improvements over BM25 in the sparse--dense hybrid.
+This plot shows a clear positive (linear) correlation, that is, better mDPR (relative) effectiveness translates into bigger improvements over BM25 in the sparse--dense hybrid.
 What is surprising, though, is that this relationship seems to hold even if the mDPR results are poor.
-For example, in Telugu, the MRR of mDPR is only 30\% of BM25 (tuned), yet the hybrid yields a statistically significant 8\% relative gain in the hybrid approach.
+For example, in Thai, the MRR@100 of mDPR is only 32\% of BM25 (tuned), yet the hybrid yields a statistically significant 18\% relative gain in the hybrid approach.
+However, there appear to be limits to our simple linear combination of relevance signals:\ for both Swahili and Telugu, the hybrid approach does not outperform tuned BM25, likely because mDPR effectiveness is too poor.